Silviofacanha/silviofacanha/README.md

 - 💻: I'm Front-End Developer!👨‍💻
 - 🏠: I'm from Brazil.
 - 🔭: I’m currently working on: Empresa S R DE OLIVEIRA
-- 🌱: I’m currently learning ...
+- 🌱: I’m currently learning MIcrosoft Azure AI Fundamentals
 - 📤: 2024 Goals: create a new projects and find a new job.